-501 Not Implemented is an HTTP status code indicating that the server does not support the functionality required to fulfill the request.
-The server may recognize the request method, but it isn’t able to carry out the action requested due to limitations in its functionality or configuration, displaying a 501 error response instead.
+A 501 Not Implemented is a server-side HTTP status code indicating that the web server does not support the functionality required to fulfill the request.
+In most cases, the server recognizes the request method but cannot carry it out due to unsupported or unimplemented functionality in its configuration or software.
+For users, this appears as an HTTP error response, while for developers, it signals that the server needs to be updated or reconfigured to support the required HTTP methods.

 Misconfigurations in the server setup and outdated server software can also lead to 501 errors.
-If the server is not properly configured to handle the request or lacks support for newer HTTP methods/protocols, then it won’t be able to process the client’s request.
+If the server isn’t properly configured to handle the request or lacks support for newer HTTP methods or protocols, it won’t be able to process the client’s request.

 The quickest and simplest solution is always the one you should try first, and reloading the page that returned the 501 error may fix the problem.
 If the error is caused by a temporary glitch or network issue, simply hitting the refresh button on your web browser will often solve the problem.